 6) Make note of the user’s pain points.
 Try to picture the toughest, most frustrating aspect of the product’s functionality from their perspective.

 During peak seasons when the flights are packed and the queues are long, a system slowdown is extremely frustrating.
 This is the time when passengers expect the best service, but the system slowdown prevents it.

 Stakeholders gain the chance to debate the features and aspects of the redesign.

 Personas come in handy especially in projects with multiple stakeholders from different departments expressing varied ideas about what needs to be prioritized.
 User personas help to reveal common frustrations and pain points to realistically list priorities, as against being driven by stakeholders.

-Creating personas is a vital exercise for the design team.
+Creating a Persona is a vital exercise for the design team.

 Creating personas involves a lot of interesting discussions for the design team.
 They get involved in using their observation skills and supplement it with their analysis – a fun exercise.
 These discussions help the team members to gain a better and in-depth understanding of the users.

-Additionally, personas help drive realistic wireframes and site architecture.
+Additionally, Persona help drive realistic wireframes and site architecture.

 As personas are based on real users, the team can make optimal use of them in decision making.
 They can be used in scenarios and determining the perfect placement of content which enhances the usability in the true sense.
 Using personas while pre-launch testing can help in saving time and resources, as against testing it with real users after the project launch.